cdl-geneseo/geneseo-dictionary/C/Cheeseball.md

 # Cheeseball

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Cheeseball

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 1. NN: Corny person; &quot;He cries during Life Goes on--what ca in say?
 He's a cheeseball.&quot; F92 2.
 AJ: Corny; &quot;The ad was so cheeseball and I started laughing.&quot; F92 cheeseball: has a negative connotation reffering to someone.
 KTousey Obs.
 F06 Only 10% of students surveyed familar with this term F06.